bimdata/documentation-old/doc_sphinx/viewer/events.rst

     /**
      * Create a section plane.
      * options can be either axis or direction AND position.
      * @param {string} options.axis - an axis on wich to create section plane.
-Accepted values : "x", "y" or "z".
+Accepted values: "x", "y" or "z".
      * @param {Float32Array(3)} options.direction
      * @param {Float32Array(3)} options.position
      */